0xCooki/Doubly-Linked-List/README.md

         cards[newPtr] = _card;
     }

-    /// @dev Always keep in mind that the pointer to the node does not equal the value pointer in the node function valueAtNode(ptr _ptr) external view returns (ScoreCard memory) {
+    # Always keep in mind that the pointer to the node does not equal the value pointer in the node
+    function valueAtNode(ptr _ptr) external view returns (ScoreCard memory) {
         ptr valuePtr = board.valueAt(_ptr);
         return cards[valuePtr];